COSC4353-group6/volunteer_application/README.md

 - rename the .env.example file in backend folder to .env

-### 3. Setup .env file with application credientials - contact project member for credential
+### 3. Setup .env file with application credientials - contact project member for credentials

 ### 4. Run Backend